 Studies suggest that the content of antioxidants like melatonin, gallic acid, p-hydroxybenzoic acid, protocatechuic acid, vanillic acid, p-coumaric acid, and quercetin and their antioxidant activity increased during germination in mung beans.

-What’s more!, sprouting mung beans increases their antioxidant content, boosting your nutritional intake, which can reduce the risk of various types of chronic diseases.
+What’s more?, sprouting mung beans increases their antioxidant content, boosting your nutritional intake, which can reduce the risk of various types of chronic diseases.

 2. Enhanced Digestion and Nutrient Absorption